Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

-Based on Lemma~\ref{lemma: connected pre and post image}, the CICO property of $\enc$ ensures that latent inclusion dynamics $g$ in~\eqref{eq: latent space dynamics} always outputs a connected set, enabling us to learn $g$ in a provably correct and non-conservative manner using Gaussian Process Regression (see Section \ref{sec:GP_modeling} for details).
+\begin{lemma}[Connected Inclusion Dynamics] Consider System~\eqref{true_dynamics}, neural network encoder $\enc: \reals^{n_x} \to \reals^{n_p}$, and the corresponding latent inclusion dynamics $g$ in Eq.~\eqref{eq: latent space dynamics}.
+If $\enc$ is CICO, then both $\pre_{\enc}(z)$ and $g(z)$ are connected sets. \end{lemma} The proof for the connectivity of $\pre_{\enc}(z)$ relies on the fact that full rank affine transformations and strictly monotonic activations each have connected pre-images.
+Then by continuity of both $f$ and $\enc$, set $g(z)$ must be connected.
+Based on Lemma~\ref{lemma: connected pre and post image}, the CICO property of $\enc$ ensures that latent inclusion dynamics $g$ always outputs a connected set, enabling us to learn $g$ in a non-conservative manner via GPR.

-We note that if the activation functions of $\enc$ are not strictly monotone, then the pre-image $\text{Pre}_{enc}(Z)$ of a connected set $Z \subset \reals^{n_p}$ can easily be disconnected, i.e., the encoder induces folding.
-Consider the ReLU activation; since the activations act dimension wise on the outputs of the affine transformation, ReLU can easily map disjoint regions of the input to the same value after multiple layers (e.g., two disjoint sets fall into the negative range of the pre-activation after a layer and then ReLU maps them both to 0).
-In contrast, strictly monotonic activation functions are injective and homeomorphic on their domains, which prevents folding .